avdgrinten/ssdom.js/README.md

-# ssdom: server-side DOM implementation
+# ssdom.js: server-side DOM implementation

 ## Overview

-ssdom is a DOM implementation intended to be used on web servers.
+ssdom.js is a DOM implementation intended to be used on web servers.
 The typical use case is the dynamic construction of some HTML document in order to serialize it and send it to a web browser.